Note: As an Amazon Associate I earn from qualifying purchases. This means that I get commissions for purchases made through links in this post.

 Multitasking has received its fair share of a bad reputation for obvious reasons.
 It can adversely affect our concentration, keep us distracted, and reduce our work quality if it is not done efficiently.
 Quite often, working and homeschooling mothers are forced to multitask, especially when they have a lot of work on their hands and too little time to complete it all in an orderly fashion.
 But because they are inexperienced in multitasking and are constantly stressing about the lack of time, instead of finishing all the tasks at hand with ease, they create more work for themselves.

-In today’s blog post, I will be teaching busy bee homeschool moms how to multitask effectively and learn the basics of time management.
+In today’s lesson, I will be teaching busy bee homeschool moms how to multitask effectively and learn the basics of time management.

 What is Effective Multitasking?